covidclinical/website/README.md

 ### Adding a new page

-Add a file to `pages/your-page-name-here.html`
+Add a HTML or MD file to `pages/`

-and add the following "frontmatter" to the top of the HTML file:
+and add the following "frontmatter" to the top of the file:

 ```yml
 ---